-2. Laboratory fume hood systems that include at least one of the following features and also comply with IECC C403.7.7.2:
+3.2.
+Laboratory fume hood systems that include at least one of the following features and also comply with IECC C403.7.7.2:

-2.1.
+a.
 Variable-air-volume hood exhaust and room supply systems capable of reducing exhaust and makeup air volume to 50 percent or less of design values; or

-2.2.
-Direct makeup (auxiliary) air supply equal to at least 75 percent of the exhaust rate, heated no warmer than 2° F (1.1° C) above room set point, cooled to no cooler than 3° F (1.7° C) below room set point, no humidification added, and no simultaneous heating and cooling used for dehumidification control.
+b.
+Direct makeup (auxiliary) air supply equal to at least 75 percent of the exhaust rate, heated no warmer than 2° F (1.1° C) above room set point, cooled to no cooler than 3° F (1.7° C) below room set point, no humidification added and no simultaneous heating and cooling used for dehumidification control.

-3. Systems serving spaces that are heated to less than 60° F (15.5° C) and are not cooled.
+3.3.
+Systems serving spaces that are heated to less than 60° F (15.5° C) and are not cooled.